Nako village is India's best-kept secret!

 - you are looking for quality rest after a long and tedious ride

-- you want to hold on a feeling of having traveled back into time
+- you want to hold on to a feeling of having traveled back into time.

 - you want to be alone and enjoy the silence around you and the sparkling stars in the deepest sky in the world

-- you want to take some time to meet some of the most amazing travelers, which you will ever come across in the world
+- you want to take some time to meet some of the most amazing travelers you will ever come across in the world

 - you want to submerge your taste senses with the most authentic Tibetan cuisine, just a day longer

-Visiting the 11th century Gompa Buddhist Monastery is the main reason for Pilgrims & spiritual/culturally interest visitors to visit Nako..
-The Tibetan monastery is located next to the old village houses and you can’t really miss it with the huge colorful gate.
+Visiting the 11th century Gompa Buddhist Monastery is the main reason for pilgrims & spiritually/culturally interested visitors to visit Nako..
+The Tibetan monastery is located next to the old village houses, and you can't really miss it with the huge colorful gate.

 It's the building in red.